JessRudder/RailsConf/talk-draft.md

 Fine...if you insist.

+My name is Jessica and I work at the Flatiron School.
+I help build Learn - an online platform for teaching people how to code.
+Part of our teaching philosophy is to have people build the tools they'll be using later - it helps to ensure that they understand what's happening under the hood.
+In our web development program, our students have to work with SQL and build their own light-weight ORMs.
+After suffering through this for a while, we introduce them to ActiveRecord - which seems like magic!

+No more:

+SELECT * FROM "restaurants" WHERE type = "bbq"

+Instead:

+Restaurants.where(type: "bbq")

+And because there's so much magic involved, it's easy to to think that everything has been covered.
+The only thing you need to worry about is

 Well, we're at Rails Conference and you came to a talk titled "Will It Inject?
 A Look at SQL Injection and ActiveRecord" (which is a miracle...with a title like that I expected to have no one but my dad in the room) so I think it's safe to assume you're interested in hearing about this from an ActiveRecord perspective.

 But having someone yack at you about security can be boring...so instead we're going to play a little game I like to call "Will It Inject?!?"
 I'll show you an ActiveRecord method and you can tell me whether or not you think it's vulnerable to SQL injection.
 Feel free to play along if you're watching this at home...just shout it right out at the monitor.
 I won't judge.